The Big Picture: A guide for implementing HIV prevention that empowers women and girls

 Oxfam Novib has been one of few organisations in the world investing in allowing the female condom to serve its purpose.
 I was fortunate to have the job of researching and writing this briefing paper for them.

 They and the World Population Fund used it in their advocacy push at the 2008 International AIDS Conference.
-Find out more about their Universal Access to Female Condoms campaign here.

 Download